-We should make every effort to keep them in their existing school to ensure continuity of learning, friendships, and pastoral support from their school.
+We should make every effort to keep them in their existing school to ensure continuity of learning, friendships, and pastoral support.

-Where this isn't possible, you should work in partnership with the Virtual School to identify appropriate educational provision.
+Where this isn't possible, you should work in partnership with the Virtual School.
+They'll find the right educational provision.

 The following advice will help you with the process.